zisismaras/pipeproc/README.md

 If a custom `namespace` is used, all clients that will `connect()` to it will need to provide it.
 The node can also use a TCP interface instead of the default IPC one if there are clients that need to connect to it over the network.
 `namespace` and `tcp` options can not be used at the same time.
 By default the IPC interface is used.
+**Note:** On windows, only the TCP interface is available and an error will be raised if the IPC interface is used.

 ```typescript
 spawn(